Northland to welcome 50 international students from July 2022

 Amongst the cohort are NorthTec tertiary students reuniting with their friends and sports teams after two years, and a Vietnamese high schooler who will study at Whangarei Girls’ High and pathway to study a Bachelor of Social work at NorthTec in 2023.

-As part of Northland’s reconnection with offshore students, Whangarei Girls’ High School will welcome 23 pupils from its Japanese sister school, Otani High School, for a three-week exchange in July – the first exchange since COVID-19.
+As part of Northland’s reconnection with offshore students, Whangarei Girls’ High School will welcome a group of pupils from its Japanese sister school, Otani High School, for a three-week exchange in July – the first exchange since COVID-19.

 “Throughout the pandemic, the school maintained their relationship and connected online for cultural exchanges.
 While these interactions helped encourage cross-cultural learning for both schools, nothing beats the interpersonal skills and experience you gain from interacting with another culture kanohi ki te kanohi (face to face)”, says Whangarei Girls’ High School International Director, Amelia Morrison.